Contact Lenses

 - Toric contact lenses correct for astigmatism, as well as for myopia and hyperopia.

-All of these lenses can be custom made for hard-to-fit eyes.
+Lenses can be custom made for hard-to-fit eyes.
 Many other additional lens designs are available.
 Typically these are less common and fabricated for use in special situations, such as correcting for keratoconus.

 More Contact Lens Features